jgbrainstorm/computational_psychometrics/README.md

 # Computational Psychometrics

-*This is the code repo for the forthcoming book, Computational Psychometrics, edited by Alina A. von Davier, Robert Mislevy, and Jiangang Hao*
+*This is the code repo for the forthcoming book, Computational Psychometrics, edited by Alina A. von Davier, Robert Mislevy and Jiangang Hao.
+Please note that only chapters 7 to chapter 14 have the corresponding code examples included here and the other chapters do not have code examples.*

 ## Table of Contents